commoncriteria/vpnclient/README.md

 ````
 git mv input/pp-template.xml input/something.xml
 ````
+5. If creating a Protection Profile Module rename Module.make to Makefile otherwise rename ProtectionProfile.make to Makefile and delete the other .make file.

-5. Remove this content from the readme, up to the line below and customize.
+6. Remove this content from the readme, up to the line below and customize.

 ----